Pre-school wheeze – Emergency management in children

 Pre-school wheeze vs asthma

-The type of wheeze a child experiences can change over time.
-Pre-schoolers commonly experience wheeze during discrete time periods, often in association with clinical evidence of a viral infection (such as rhinovirus, RSV, coronavirus, human metapneumovirus, parainfluenza virus and adenovirus) with symptoms absent between episodes.
-Repeated episodes tend to occur seasonally, and it usually declines over time disappearing by six years of age.
-This is known as an episodic viral wheeze.
+The term asthma is not commonly used to describe a wheezing illness in pre-schoolers, as this cohort is heterogeneous and includes a spectrum of children from those with an episode of viral-induced wheeze to those with asthma1.
+Pre-schoolers commonly experience wheeze during discrete time periods, often in association with clinical evidence of viral infection, with symptoms absent between episodes.
+Repeated episodes tend to occur seasonally and it usually declines over time, improving by six years of age.

-Less commonly, a pre-school child can experience a multi-trigger wheeze.
-In such cases symptoms also occur between acute exacerbations.
 Viral infection is a common trigger but other triggers include tobacco smoke, allergen exposure, mist, crying, laughter and exercise.

 Risk factors for a future diagnosis of asthma include:

-• onset of wheeze over the age of 18 months
+• early onset of wheeze

 • personal history of atopy e.g. eczema